Reverend Robert Lazenby Adams, age 91, of Norwalk died peacefully Friday, December 18 in Norwalk.

 Private services will be held for Robert’s immediate family.
 Expressions of Sympathy may be sent to the family at Judith’s residence or to Judith in care of O’Leary Funeral Home, 1020 Main Street, Norwalk, Iowa 50211.

-To send flowers to the family or plant a tree in memory of Reverend Robert Lazenby Adams, please visit our floral store.
+To send flowers to Reverend Robert Lazenby Adams' family, please visit our floral store.